metalmind/comp2510_final_project_Hospital_Management_System/docs/project_report.md

 *Discuss any challenges faced during the project and how they were overcome.*

+Some of the challenges we faced are as follows:

 - Separating out Struct in patient.h and patient.c, took a while to figure out struct should be in .h file
+- Learning where to decompose functions and implement reuse

 ## 4. Testing Procedures and Results